Hazdan/Hazdan/README.md

 - 👾 I would like to develop **1001** games

-- 💻 I am going to be an excellent web developer

 - ⭐Fun fact: My first video game is called **Lord Hored The Retarded**

 <h3 align="center">Languages and Tools:</h3>